Hispanics and Latinos in San Diego: History

-The region has been shaped by the presence and contributions of Hispanics and Latinos ever since the discovery of San Diego by Juan Rodríguez Cabrillo in 1542.
+Hispanic and Latino presence in the San Diego region dates to the Spanish expedition led by Juan Rodríguez Cabrillo in 1542.

 Mission San Diego de Alcala in 1848.

 Spanish colonization

-The Spanish established a presidio (fort) and Mission San Diego de Alcalá in 1769, marking the foundation of the city.
+The Spanish established a presidio (fort) and Mission San Diego de Alcalá in 1769, marking the establishment of the first European settlement in the area.
 Over the following decades, more missions were established throughout California, including the nearby Mission San Luis Rey de Francia.
-During the Spanish colonial period, which lasted until 1821, the region became an important location for trade and communication.
+During the Spanish colonial period, which lasted until 1821.

 Mexican/Californio Rancho period

-With Mexico's independence from Spain in 1821, San Diego became part of Mexican territory.
-The period of Mexican rule saw the growth of a vibrant Mexican population in San Diego.
-The Californio rancheros, descendants of Spanish settlers, played a significant role in the development of the region.
+With Mexico's independence from Spain in 1821, San Diego became part of Mexican territory.During Mexican rule (1821–1848), the population included Mexican settlers and Californio families.
+The Californio rancheros, descendants of Spanish settlers, were involved in ranching, agriculture, and regional trade.
 They engaged in ranching, agriculture, and trade, contributing to the economic prosperity of San Diego.
-Prominent Californio families and individuals, such as the Estudillos and Peruvian-born Juan Bandini, played a crucial role in shaping the city's development and cultural identity.
+Prominent Californio families and individuals, such as the Estudillos and Peruvian-born Juan Bandini, were active in civic and economic life.